 For those that are new to the competitive Hex scene, the FiveShards crew runs a series of monthly tournaments open to the public.
 These events typically occur every second Saturday of the month.
 They are free to enter and offer great prizes that are provided by some very generous individuals and organizations within the community.
 In addition to prize support, players that participate in these events also accumulate points based on their standings from each tournament.
 After the culmination of each of these five Shard Cups, the Top 64 players with the most points accumulated throughout the season are invited to participate in one final Cup of Fate.
-This and last season’s tournament featured a double elimination format.
 The stakes are high, the competition fierce, and the rewards great for those that place well in this tournament of champions.

-Without further ado, let’s hop right into my thinking about this trounament.
+Without further ado, let’s hop right into it.

-Where better to begin then, than from the start.
+Where better to begin, than from the start.
 When you are preparing for a big event such as this, it is important to have as much information as possible before going in.
-One major factor is properly predicting what lists to expect to be present.
-Being able to hedge your main deck against the field can be key to winning some of those games where the odds are against you.
+One major factor is properly predicting what lists will be present.
+Being able to hedge your main deck against the field can be key to winning some of those lower percentage game ones.

 Here’s a brief overview of the meta leading up to the tournament:

 Even with the vast amount of Wild decks running constant hate in the reserves, Bloodspinner Zorath has proven to be a powerhouse.
-If they don’t just win outright with Vampires and their crazy removal package, their constants can stabilize and take over a game in even the most dire situations.
+If they don’t just win outright with Vampires and their crazy removal package, their constants (Xentoth’s Malice and Dormant One) can stabilize and take over a game in even the most dire situations.

-We also see a few Renner decks here and there.
+We also see a few Renner decks occasionally.
 While these lists do not run the crazy constants that Zorath does, they can win just as handily from maintaining a large card advantage.
 And who doesn’t like beating people with their own cards to boot?

-If you liked Mono Blood and Mono Wild, why not pair the two and run Blood/Wild?
+If you liked Mono Blood and Mono Wild, why not pair the two and run Kagulichu?
 With access to the removal suite of Blood and some of the best utility and threats that both shards have to offer, this deck is no joke.
-The pure craziness of Underworld Crusader cannot be understated either.
+The pure craziness of Underworld Crusader and Herofall cannot be understated either.